Frequently Asked Questions

 Will I be required to travel at any point during the program?

 You are not required to travel at any time during the program.
 The proctored exams may be taken in your local area, wherever that may be in the world.
 In most major areas in the U.S. and Canada, there are official proctor centers.
 If an official proctor center cannot be located in your area, arrangements may be made for the exams to be taken at a local library or other academic institution.
-Aspen holds a graduation ceremony every year; however, attendance is optional.
+Aspen holds a commencement ceremony every year; however, attendance is optional.

 Will I receive an accredited degree from Aspen University?